Friday, 29 June 2018

 This morning, for the first time this year, the tent was dry instead of drenched in dew, and we did not need to flap it madly before stuffing it into Keith’s pack.

-It was not worth going all the way back to town for breakfast, so we set off with marching food in our hand – a couple of pieces of pizza from last night, hoping for coffee later on.
+It was not worth going all the way back to town for breakfast, so we set off with marching food in our hands – a couple of slices of pizza from last night – hoping for coffee and pastries later on.

 We followed this track for the next hour or two, until it approached a forested ridge, on which we could see the outline of towers and turrets – the ruined château of Ravel.